 To build a “mass market of one”, super apps need to collect as much digital information about their customers as possible.
 This is used to create a “digital twin” to whom the apps can offer more value in the form of personalised services like targeted recommendations, thus deterring customers from switching to other platforms as the cost of doing so is higher.

 Perhaps the only strategy that super apps can leverage to increase its stickiness to customers is a “mass market of one”.
-But once successful, a super app not only increases its lifetime value as well as the loyalty of customers, it also builds a strong moat around its core offering, in theory lowering the pressure of competition.
+Once successful, a super app not only increases its lifetime value as well as customer loyalty, it also builds a strong moat around its core offering, in theory lowering the pressure of competition.

 Behind every successful super app

 Strategy by itself, of course, is mere theory.
-We have identified three key implementation factors behind a super app’s success in emerging markets:
+We identify three key implementation factors behind a super app’s success in emerging markets:

 1. A strong, frequent core use case